Bisbee Residential Historic District: Description of the District

 Copper Queen Consolidated Mining Company played as developer of housing for its elite on Quality Hill.
 The plaza still functions as an informal social center for the Quality Hill neighborhood.
 Company-built houses that face onto Quality Hill Plaza include the Sherman House, the Johnson House, and the Presbyterian Manse, or church rectory.
 Other Quality Hill residences are reached from either side of a long public stair, which climbs from Tombstone Canyon Road to the top end of Ledge Avenue.
 Exiting the northwest corner of Quality Hill Plaza leads back to where Cross Avenue turns into Quality Hill Road, which in turn leads to a left on Key Street, and a cluster of frame houses.
 Continuing west on Quality Hill Road leads, on the right, to the top end of Quality Hill Walk, a long concrete WPA stair with another cluster of frame houses.
-The stair descends down to Ledge A venue, immediately adjacent to Horace Mann Junior High School.
+The stair descends down to Ledge Avenue, immediately adjacent to Horace Mann Junior High School.